-Company career pages are often not built or suitable for listing independent consulting jobs.
+Company career pages are often not built or suitable for listing independent job opportunities.
 That’s why so many enterprise managers today use an online marketplace to find independent professionals to fill project needs.
 Marketplaces can be a useful place to post jobs, and source and self-select independent talent.
 Typically, an independent will fill out a profile and then apply to or be matched with positions that fit their skill set.
 Independents are familiar with using marketplaces as a way to search for work, and leveraging a marketplace where you are able to clearly post available opportunities with your company can be a big help in attracting top talent.

 Check out MBO’s platform to post opportunities, run a search to find talent, or let proprietary algorithms send matches directly to your inbox.